rbroek/objectiv.io/docs/taxonomy/global-contexts/SessionContext.md

 # SessionContext

-Context with meta info pertaining to the current session.
+[Global Context](/docs/taxonomy/global-contexts) with meta info pertaining to the current session.

 import Mermaid from '@theme/Mermaid';